 - Increase your pet’s omega-3 fatty acids: Naturally derived from cold-water fish, omega-3 fatty acids fortify the skin barrier to more effectively block out seasonal allergens.
 This healthy fat combats itchy skin caused by dry weather and restores a shiny, luscious appearance to your pet’s coat.
 Salmon, tuna and trout are all great sources of omega-3 fatty acids, but pet parents can find them in supplement form, as well.

 - Give your pet an oatmeal bath: Oatmeal has long been regarded as the holy grail of itchy skin remedies!
 The pet-safe ingredient can banish itchiness within minutes.
 Grind some plain oats into a fine powder, then sprinkle the oats throughout warm bath water.
 After soaking your pet for 10 to 15 minutes, the oatmeal will calm redness and reduce the urge to itch.
 For cats, try making an oatmeal paste that consists of water and ground oats.
 Apply the paste directly to dry, itchy patches of skin.

-No pet should be left to itch all winter long.
+No pet should be left to itch all year long.
 Dry skin is an easy fix, and you already have some of the ingredients necessary to heal it!
 Many common items found in the kitchen can offer pets some reprieve from wintertime itchiness.
 Natural remedies can work just as well as commercial pet products, if not better.
 Next time your pet starts itching, take a look in your cabinets and see what remedies you can whip up!